Infineon/XMC-for-Arduino/libraries/LED/Readme.md

  XMC4700 Relax Kit | High| No | High
  XMC4700 Relax Kit Lite | High| No | High

+Library references a macro (#define) in pins_arduino.h, so on boards that have reversed to normal Arduino definition the library handles it and also handles when LED_BUILTIN is referenced and that board has different LED_BUILTIN operation to other LEDs.
+This way ALL references to ON or OFF using this library always works.
+(Added in V1.0.4)
 [Back to top](#table-of-contents)
 ### LEDs on Different Boards
 Matrix of available on board LED names or LED they map to, known currently.